mtahafarooq/mtahafarooq.github.io/aboutme.md

 #### Achievements/Tasks

-* Contributed to the design of application’s core architecture, and modules such as authentication, profile, scheduling and payments.
+* Contributed to the application’s core architecture, and modules such as authentication/authorization, profile, scheduling, and payments.
-* Integrated payment gateway namely Telr to accept payments through credit/debit cards.
+* Integrated payment gateway called 'Telr' to accept payments through credit/debit cards.
 * Collaborate with other team members to implement new feature development.
-* Following the best development practices in a way of common coding standards to maintain code quality and components reusability.
+* Followed the best development, coding practices and standards to maintain code quality and components reusability.

 #### Tools & Technologies
 React | React Native |Redux | AWS| NodeJS | Sequelize